 We’re well into fall and in our house, we’ve taken a turn to start incorporating a few Halloween moments.
 (You can check a full post on EASY Halloween decor ideas HERE.)
 While we’ve enjoyed bringing Mister Bonejangles out, Eliza isn’t too thrilled — see if you can spy her reaction through the window! haha

 And along with the Halloween decor, we’ve started to tiptoe into some of the Halloween treats.
-Here’s the end result of assembling all our favorites for the ultimate Halloween trick or treat board.
+Here’s the end result of assembling all our favorites for the ultimate Halloween charcuterie board (or “trick or treat snack board” ;).

 Little eyeball garnishes can be added to so many snacks and spreads this season.
 You can find some candy eyeballs HERE.

 Christmas isn’t the only holiday for “baking”.
 There were several easy treats we whipped up that made an appearance on the board and I’ll be sharing the process and short recipe for each throughout the post.

 My mom is a board addict (like me) and just scored this black board for her kitchen to compliment her collection of natural toned wood boards — of course, we had to use it for Halloween!